Autobiographic Sketch (Wagner): Contents

 In the first pages, Wagner gives a breezy and self-deprecating account of his early life and ambitions.
-At the age of 21 he hears for the first time the singer Wilhelmine Schröder-Devrient in Vincenzo Bellini's opera of Romeo and Juliet - "I was astounded to witness so extraordinary a rendering of such uttery meaningless music".
+At the age of 21 he hears for the first time the singer Wilhelmine Schröder-Devrient in Vincenzo Bellini's opera of Romeo and Juliet - "I was astounded to witness so extraordinary a rendering of such utterly meaningless music".

 A racy description follows of his adventures and misadventures as a conductor and composer in Germany and the Baltics, including the story of a storm off Norway which he claims inspired his opera The Flying Dutchman.
 Finally, he arrives in Paris.
 He describes the uncertain support he received from Giacomo Meyerbeer, his uneasy relations with Hector Berlioz, and his misery working as a hack for the publisher Maurice Schlesinger.

 Leaving Paris in 1842, he concludes: